-The concept behind most financial aid programs is that the student, the student and his/her parent(s) and/or spouse, have the primary obligation to pay for the student's education.
+The concept behind most financial aid programs is that the student and his/her parent(s) and/or spouse, have the primary obligation to pay for the student's education.
 The student is expected to use his/her own savings and accept employment to assist in meeting his/her educational expenses.
 The amount of financial aid a student may receive is mostly based on the extent of his/her financial need.
-Need is determined by an examination of the financial resources of the student and his/her family.
-In addition to need-based financial aid, CSI also offers some merit-based scholarships to eligible students.
+Need is determined by an examination of the financial aid, CSI also offers some merit-based scholarships to eligible students.
+Please note: The content in the Financial Aid & Scholarships section of the catalog is subject to change based on federal, state, and school regulations and policies.

-Financial Aid and Scholarship
+Financial Aid and Scholarship Application Process

-Application Process